sa001gar/portfolio-website-next-js/README.md

 ## 🙌 Acknowledgments

-- Thanks to my mom dor this ui idea.
+- Props to my mom for unintentionally dropping the UI idea that sparked this terminal-style hacker aesthetic.
+Genius hides in plain sight.

 ---